OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **What software packages are available?**

-The available software are listed [here](https://support.opensciencegrid.org/support/solutions/articles/12000048518).
-In general, we support most software that fits the distributed high thoroughput computing model.
-Additionally, we can add software upon request.
+In general, we support most software that fits the distributed high throughput computing model.
+Users are encouraged to download and install their own software.
+For some software, we support distributed software modules listed [here](https://support.opensciencegrid.org/support/solutions/articles/12000048518).
+Software can be added to the modules upon request.

 **How do I access a specific software application?**